marderlab/STG-database-project/README.md

 These can be viewed or downloaded as .json or .csv files.
 For metadata, there is also an option to download without the "Notes" field.
 This field allows large text inputs and may make .csv files unwieldy.
+These are shown sorted by experiment date.
+Searching functions aren't available here -- download the dataset and do the analysis offline.

 Uploaded files